-As well as being fully HETAS registered, we are also members of the Guild of Master Sweeps, leaving you complete peace of mind that you are in the best and most capable hands throughout the process of your stove installation.
+As well as being fully HETAS registered, we are also certified members of Sweep Safe , leaving you complete peace of mind that you are in the best and most capable hands throughout the process of your stove installation.
 We will guide you through the process, with recommendations and fittings specific to your wants, needs, and home.

 At Embers we also offer other chimney related services which include:

 - Fitting Rotor Cowls to prevent down draughts and increase up draught

 - Chimney Sweeping and Testing to BS6461 and BS5871